Top 5 Detoxifying Foods for Thyroid Thrivers

-Two special antioxidants found in artichokes, cynarin and silymarin, are credited with some of these big benefits to liver health.
+Two special antioxidants in artichokes, cynarin, and silymarin, are credited with some of these big benefits to liver health.
 Those amazing antioxidants help protect the liver from damage and help generate new liver tissue.
 They prevent the buildup of fat and reduce inflammation in the liver, both of which can impair liver function.

-Artichoke leaf and silymarin are commonly found in liver support supplements, but simply eating artichokes stimulates the production of bile, which helps your flush toxins from the liver.
+Artichoke leaf and silymarin are commonly found in liver support supplements, but simply eating artichokes stimulates the production of bile, which helps flush toxins from the liver.

-To eat, steam an artichoke until the leaves pull easily away from the plant (30-60 minutes depending on size) and then eat the tender parts of the leaves and heart.
+To eat, steam an artichoke until the leaves pull easily away from the plant (30-60 minutes, depending on size), and then eat the tender parts of the leaves and heart.

 This high-antioxidant, ruby red root vegetable is packed with detoxifying nutrients that help the liver do its best work.
 One significant component of the beet is betaine, which helps the liver cells eliminate toxins.
 Also present in beets are betalains, which provide protection against cell oxidation and encourage detoxification.

 Beets are versatile and tasty and can be eaten cooked or raw.
 Add them to soups or salads, juices, or smoothies.
-They can be pickled in summer, or roasted for a warm winter treat.
+They can be pickled in summer or roasted for a warm winter treat.
 You can even make healthy baked chips with them!

 Our bodies have an amazing system for removing toxins.
 The liver, in particular, is your body’s very own waste chemical processing plant.
 It works tirelessly to detoxify your blood, break down hormones, store essential vitamins and minerals, and produce bile to digest fats.

-Try incorporating one of these foods today.
+I hope this has inspired you to incorporate even one of these foods today.
 Your body will thank you for it!